Kelechi-Okorie/alx-low_level_programming/0x0B-malloc_free/README.md

-File 1-strdup.c - A program that copies a string to a buffer File 2-str_concat.c - A program that concatenates 2 strings File 3-aloc_grid.c - A program returns a pointer to 2D array of integers
+File 1-strdup.c - A program that copies a string to a buffer File 2-str_concat.c - A program that concatenates 2 strings File 3-aloc_grid.c - A program returns a pointer to 2D array of integers File 4-free_grid.c - A program that frees a 2D array